Ecclesia Semper Reformanda Est

 recedes from the mouth of the river

-that overflows from behind the opened veil.
+that overflows from behind the lifted veil.

 A voice, hearkened upon Easterly winds,

 sounds of many flowing waters.
+Can Life go any other Way?

-I raise my head in search of a new star’s lamplight
+I raise my head in search of a new star’s lamplight,

-descending out of unknown’s cloud to reveal new ground.
+descending from unknown’s cloud, revealing new ground.

 What eye squints looking for my name?